 — AP students have other priorities in May, so this may be a better date for SAT Subject Tests.

 — Many schools administer final exams in early- to mid-June, so this may be a better date for SAT Subject Tests.
-Then again, if you haven’t earned your best scores yet, you may want to take your last shot before senior year.
+Then again, if you haven’t earned your best scores yet, June is your last chance to finish the school year strong.

-— This happens to be an ideal time for rising juniors and seniors to prep.
+— Summer happens to be an ideal time for rising juniors and seniors to prep.

-— The first summer SAT administration promises to be popular, especially with students smart enough to prep when school is out.
+— The summer SAT administration has become one of the most popular of the year, especially with students smart enough to prep when school is out.

 — This is another great test date to target.